Towards reconstructing experimental sparse-view X-ray CT data with diffusion models: Experimental Results

 \subsection{Impact of Inference Design}

-The generative prior vs. measured data trade-off in DDS is governed by the number of CG iterations and the likelihood weight ($\gamma$), which is introduced in \cite{chung2024decomposed} to modulate the strength of the measurement constraint.
-This balance is handled within the proximal update step by minimizing the following regularized objective:
+In DDS, the trade-off between the generative prior and measured data is controlled by the number of CG iterations and the likelihood weight \(\gamma\), introduced in \cite{chung2024decomposed} to modulate the measurement constraint.
+This balance is enforced in the proximal update by minimizing